MarcLinderGit/MarcLinderGit/README.md

 <h3 align="left">Natrual Language Processing</h3>
 <p align="left">
-In addition, I am currently working on extending my knowledge on natural language processing (NLP).
+Here's also a compilation of Python natural language projects I've undertaken for educational purposes.
 Feel free to click on the project name to explore the details of each project.

 | ID | Project Name / Dataset                                                                       | NLP Facet Showcased                                       | Package in Focus  | Module                    | Function(s)                           |
 | -- |---------------------------------------------------------------------------------------       |------------------------------------                       |-------------------|---------------------------|---------------------------------------|